 This report contains statements concerning our future results and performance that are forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-These statements often reference or describe our expected future financial and operating performance; our plans, strategies, intentions and expectations; our operational excellence and other strategic initiatives, including those pertaining to operating and other costs, product development and production; estimated taxes and tax rates; future debt payments; future restructuring charges; expected results of litigation and other legal proceedings and contingent liabilities, and the sufficiency of litigation and other contingent liability reserves; expected uses of cash, including future quarterly and supplemental dividends and share repurchases; expected capital expenditures; expected economic conditions, including markets, pricing and demand for our products; laws and regulations relevant to our businesses and our expectations relating to pension contributions, returns on invested pension plan assets and expected benefit payments.
+These statements often reference or describe our expected future financial and operating performance; our plans, strategies, intentions and expectations; our operational excellence and other strategic initiatives, including those pertaining to operating costs and efficiencies, as well as other costs, product development and production; growth of our timber portfolio; estimated taxes and tax rates; future debt payments; future restructuring charges; expected results of litigation and other legal proceedings and contingent liabilities. and the sufficiency of litigation and other contingent liability reserves; expected uses of cash, including future guarterly and supplemental cash dividends and share repurchases; targeted annual returns to shareholders of total cash; expected capital expenditures; expected economic conditions, including expectations and drivers relating to markets, pricing and demand for our products; laws and regulations relevant to our businesses and our expectations relating to pension contributions to our pension and post-employment benefit plans, returns on invested pension plan assets and expected future benefit payments.